Proton Therapy Breast Cancer Treatment

 Benefits of Proton Therapy for Breast Cancer

-- Our pencil beam scanning technology precisely controls protons to place the Bragg peak—the point at which they deposit their maximum energy—directly in the tumor.
+- Our breast cancer treatment center’s pencil beam scanning technology precisely controls protons to place the Bragg peak—the point at which they deposit their maximum energy—directly in the tumor.
 This allows us to treat more complex tumor shapes and vary the dose within the tumor.

 - Advanced proton therapy allows doctors to more selectively deliver high-dose radiation to cancerous breast tumors and tissues, and reduce the dose to surrounding healthy tissues and critical organs.
 In some cases, this has been shown to deliver higher cure rates than X-ray radiation treatment even in some of the most challenging situations.

-- Studies have found that proton therapy provides better coverage of the lymph nodes, while substantially reducing average radiation doses to the heart and lungs.
+- Studies have found that proton therapy for breast cancer provides better coverage of the lymph nodes, while substantially reducing average radiation doses to the heart and lungs.
 This ultimately results in a reduced risk of cardiac events, lung cancer and pneumonitis.

 - Partial breast irradiation (PBI) with proton therapy provides a more even distribution of radiation and reduces exposure to healthy breast tissue, heart and lungs compared with photon and X-ray PBI techniques.
 It has also been associated with reduced toxicity and many excellent outcomes.